cyverse-de/cyverse-de.github.io/osg/short-term.md

     - Use `iput` to upload the file.
 (The ticket isn't used because the newly created directory is owned by the current iRODS user.)
   - For each subdirectory in the directory:
-    - Use `-put -r` to upload the directory and its contents.
+    - Use `-put -r` to upload the subdirectory and its contents.
 (Once again the ticket isn't used.)
   - Use `ichmod -r` to grant directory ownership to the user who submitted the job.
   - Use `ichmod -r` to revoke directory ownership from the current iRODS user.